 Value is subject to the perception of the stakeholders, whether they be the customers or consumers or the organization itself.
-Think about a ride sharing service: for some people the value is convenience, for others cost, and for others flexibility.
-So value can be very subjective, dependent on the point of view.
+Think about a ride sharing service: for some people the value is convenience; for others it might be cost or flexibility.
+Value can be subjective, depending on the point of view.

-In the past, organizations viewed themselves as “service providers”, and saw their role as delivering value to their customers in a mono-directional manner, with the provider delivering value to the customer, while the customer themselves plays no role in value creation.
-However, this model has become outdated.
+In the past, organizations viewed themselves as ‘service providers’, delivering value to their customers in a mono-directional manner: the provider delivering value to the customer, while the customer plays no role in value creation.
+This model, however, has become outdated.

 Stakeholders in Service Management

-|Organization||A person or a group of people that has its own functions with responsibilities, authorities, and relationships to achieve its objectives.||A company, an institution or an individual|
+|Organization||A person or a group of people that has its own functions with responsibilities, authorities, and relationships to achieve its objectives.||A company, an institution, or an individual|

 |Service Provider||An organization that takes up the role of creating and delivering services||An airline that provides air transportation services|

 |Service Consumers||An organization that takes up the role of receiving services||A business that buys and uses internet services from an ISP|